-To enter the program, a person must be eighteen years old or older, or have special permission from his County Superintendent of Education.
-Students may choose to study at the Learning Laboratory on the Isothermal Community College campus or at the Learning Center in Tryon or at an extension high school class.
-Each student in this program works independently of others, arranges his own study schedule, and proceeds at his own pace.
+To enter the program a person must be eighteen years old or older, or have special permission from his County Superintendent of Education.
+Students may choose to study at the Learning Laboratory on the Isothermal Community College campus or at an extension high school class.
+Each student in this program works independently of others, arranges his/her own study schedule, and proceeds at his/her own pace.
 Diplomas earned are valid for those who wish to continue their studies in institutes of higher learning.

-General Interest Studies-Self-enrichment courses
+General Interest Studies-Self-Enrichment Courses

 Many general interest courses are available for the adult who wishes to satisfy a specific need or to spend his leisure time learning for self-enrichment.
 Refresher and review materials are available for the high school graduates planning to enter college and for others anticipating examinations necessary to qualify for specific jobs or licenses.
-A partial listing of programmed course offerings available to residents of Polk and Rutherford Counties is presented below:
+A partial listing of programmed course offerings available to residents of Rutherford County is presented below: